enzymefinance/sdk/packages/api/README.md

 - Fill in request parameters, e.g. vault address

 ## API Client
-We provide an API client package that can be used in your Javascript/Typescript projects: https://www.npmjs.com/package/@enzymefinance/api
+We provide an API client package that can be used in your Javascript / Typescript projects: https://www.npmjs.com/package/@enzymefinance/api
 Various examples on how to use the API client are available from our Github repo: https://github.com/enzymefinance/sdk/tree/main/examples

 ## Documentation